SeaQL/seaql.github.io/Blog/blog/2024-01-23-whats-new-in-seaorm-0.12.x.md

 [#1881](https://github.com/SeaQL/sea-orm/pull/1881), [#2000](https://github.com/SeaQL/sea-orm/pull/2000) Added "proxy" to database backend (requires feature flag `proxy`).

-It enables the possibility of using SeaORM on client-side!
-See the [Demo for GlueSQL](https://github.com/SeaQL/sea-orm/tree/master/examples/proxy_gluesql_example) for an example.
+It enables the possibility of using SeaORM on edge / client-side!
+See the [GlueSQL demo](https://github.com/SeaQL/sea-orm/tree/master/examples/proxy_gluesql_example) for an example.

 ## Enhancements